 To start a console session rather than a new session, check the Console Session box.

 If the server's certificate cannot be verified, you receive a certificate warning.
-Checking Ignore Untrusted Certificate allows you to connect to the remote system without seeing this message.
+Check Ignore Untrusted Certificate to connect to the remote system without seeing this message.

 Move Jump Items from one Jump Group to another using the Jump Group dropdown.
 The ability to move Jump Items to or from different Jump Groups depends upon your account permissions.